Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Nonzero-sum stochastic impulse games

 \begin{defn} Let $x \in S$, let $(\vphi_1,\vphi_2)$ be a pair of strategies and let $\tau_S$ be defined as in Definition \ref{controls}.
 For each $i\in \{1,2\}$, provided that the right-hand side exists and is finite, we set

 where $j\in \{1,2\}$ with $j \neq i$ and $\{(\tau_{i,k}, \delta_{i,k})\}_{k \geq 1 }$ is the impulse control of player $i$ associated to the strategies $\vphi_1,\vphi_2$. \end{defn}

 As usual in control theory, the subscript in the expectation denotes conditioning with respect to the available information (hence, it recalls the starting point).
-Notice that in the summations above we do not consider stopping times which equal $\tau_S$ (since the game ends in $\tau_S$, any intervention is meaningless).
+Notice that in the summations above we do not consider stopping times which equal $\tau_S$, since the game ends in $\tau_S$. { Moreover, by Definition \ref{controls} the process does not jump at time $\tau_S$, so that in \eqref{J} it is legitimate to write $h_i(X_{\tau_S})$ instead of $h_i(X_{(\tau_S)^-})$.}

 In order for $J^i$ in \eqref{J} to be well defined, we now introduce the set of admissible strategies in $x \in S$.